 Exit 57 – Route 114/Mechanicsburg

 Route 114 leads you straight into downtown Mechanicsburg.
-Local flavor never tasted so good at Brittle Bark where you'll find handmade artisan chocolates.
 Civil War & More is filled with all things related to this prominent period in American history.
 The owner offers a wealth of knowledge about Civil War happenings in the Cumberland Valley and would be happy to answer your questions.
-A trip to Mechanicsburg would not be complete with a stop at Hellenic Kouzina for their scrumptious Greek food.
+A trip to Mechanicsburg would not be complete without a stop at Hellenic Kouzina for their scrumptious Greek food.

 Exit 59 – Route 581

 Exit 59 to Route 581 offers the most direct access to downtown Camp Hill, Lemoyne, and New Cumberland.
 Each of these small towns offers unique boutiques and eclectic restaurants.
-From Mexican to Italian cuisine, from an Irish gift shop to a 60,000 square-foot indoor farmers’ market and shops specializing in flavorful olive oils/vinegars and hand-crafted spices, you can find it all.
+You can find everything from Mexican to Italian cuisine and an Irish gift shop to a 60,000-square-foot indoor farmers’ market and the renovated West Shore Theatre.